Discussion in 'The Watercooler' started by Marcie Mac, Feb 10, 2011.

 In a regular education setting, for a child with (I'm assuming) no IEP, and school staff with no knowledge of what treatments he may or may not be getting, I cannot say this was out of line.
-The school district referred him for evaluation.
-That evaluation by non-school district staff determined he needed to be admitted.
+The SD referred him for evaluation.
+That evaluation by non-SD staff determined he needed to be admitted.

 The flip side of this is what if the boy had not been evaluated in the hospital and *had* hurt himself?

 Pretty much a no-win situation all the way around.

 What do you think the chances are the SD will initiate an educational evaluation and provide appropriate supports for him now?